sendgrid/sendgrid-java/README.md

 Please see our announcement regarding [breaking changes](https://github.com/sendgrid/sendgrid-java/issues/140).
 Your support is appreciated!

 All updates to this library are documented in our [CHANGELOG](CHANGELOG.md) and [releases](https://github.com/sendgrid/sendgrid-java/releases).
 You may also subscribe to email [release notifications](https://dx.sendgrid.com/newsletter/java) for releases and breaking changes.

-<a name="roadmap"></a>
-# Roadmap

-If you are interested in the future direction of this project, please take a look at our open [issues](https://github.com/sendgrid/sendgrid-java/issues) and [pull requests](https://github.com/sendgrid/sendgrid-java/pulls).
-We would love to hear your feedback.

 <a name="contribute"></a>
 # How to Contribute